Assesa44/Phase1_project/README.md

 2. What actionable insights can I offer the head of the new aviation division to help decide which aircraft to purchase?

 ### Stakeholders
-1. Head of the new aviation division: the head of the new aviation division will use the recommendations to guide his decisions on the purchases for the new business enterprises for commercial and private uses.
+1. Head of the new aviation division: The head of the new aviation division will use the recommendations to guide his decisions on purchasing new business enterprises for commercial and private use.
 2. Aviation companies: Companies wanting to upgrade will use this project to guide their upgrades, as well as their maintenance and oversight

 ## Data understanding
 ### Data source
-In this repository, under the file path `Data` there are 2 CSV files containing information about aviation accidents and incidents that happened between 1948 and 2022 documented by the USA National Transport Safety Board (NTSB).
+In this repository, under the file path `Data,` there are 2 CSV files containing information about aviation accidents and incidents documented by the USA National Transportation Safety Board (NTSB) between 1948 and 2022.

 The NTSB aviation accident database, `AviationData.csv`, contains information from 1948 and later about civil aviation accidents and selected incidents within the United States, its territories and possessions, and in international waters.
 `USState_Codes.csv` file contains information about the US states and their abbreviations.